 Dangerous Industries and Common Work Accidents

-One of the reasons these professions experience a higher rate of injuries and fatalities is due to dangerous machinery.
+One reason these professions experience a higher rate of injuries and fatalities is due to dangerous machinery.
 Many workers in agriculture, transportation, construction, manufacturing, and the other risky industries have to work with or around large vehicles, like tractor-trailers and forklifts, and deal with large, heavy, high-tech machines.
 These dangerous machines and vehicles increase the risk of workers being struck by an object, pinned by an object, electrocuted, and caught in a machine.
 All of these types of accidents can lead to serious and fatal injuries.

 Other common work-related accidents include: